 The chapter meets two or three times per semester on campus (Date and time are TBA).

 Our chapter is on Facebook and has a Sakai site.

-Bhangal won third prize for Best Undergraduate Paper for her essay "Gender as a Topic of the Holocaust."
-Students from eight other universities also presented their research.
+- Aman Bhangal won third prize for Best Undergraduate Paper for her essay "Gender as a Topic of the Holocaust" in 2011.

 Spring Initiation and Graduation Party

-Our initiation and graduation party took place on April 29, 2011, at the home of Professors Gerhard and Rohlf in Stockton.
+Our initiation and graduation party took place at the end of the year party, at the home of Professor Albala in Stockton.
 Graduating seniors received a crimson Phi Alpha Theta sash to wear over their robes denoting their achievement.
 Parents and friends were encouraged to attend this event.